freedom-signal/deterrence-site-template/README.md

 Custom data is managed through the `gatsby-config` file and by passing in a command line flag for `REGION`.

-To add a new region, make a duplicate of the `.env.default` file in the `regional_config` folder and rename it to `.env.NEW_REGION_NAME`.
+To add a new region, make a duplicate of the `.env.example` file in the `regional_config` folder and rename it to `.env.NEW_REGION_NAME`.
 Then replace the contents with the values for your region.

 Stop gatsby and restart with your new region environment by running: `REGION=NEW_REGION_NAME gatsby develop`.
 You will need to restart whenever you switch regions or when you make changes to your env file.